-Ms. Fitzgerald is executive vice president of Internationale Nederlanden Group, North America, a life, health, property and casualty insurance company.
+CATHERINE T. FITZGERALD Ms. Fitzgerald is executive vice

 Ms. Fitzgerald was formerly executive vice president, Internationale Nederlanden Group, America Life Companies, and a member of the management executive committee of Security Life of Denver, a wholly owned subsidiary of Nationale-Nederlanden N.V.
 Prior to that Ms. Fitzgerald was executive vice president, human resources and a member of the management executive committee of Broadway Stores, Inc. Division of Carter Hawley Hale Stores, Inc., a retail department store chain.